-The most common type of centrifugal pump.
-Typically the pump is “close-coupled” to an electric motor, that is, the pump is connected directly onto motor’s drive shaft and the pump case is bolted to the motor so that it looks like a single unit.
-The water typically enters the pump through a “suction inlet “centered on one side of the pump, and exits at the top.
+“End-Suction Centrifugal pumps” are the most common type of centrifugal pump.
+Typically the pump is “close-coupled” to an electric motor, that is, the pump is connected directly onto motor’s drive shaft and the pump case is bolted to the motor so that it is a single unit.
+The water typically enters the pump casing through a “suction inlet “centered on one side of the pump, and exits at the top of the pump casing.
 Almost all portable pumps are end-suction centrifugal type pumps.
-End-suction centrifugal pumps generally need to be primed the first time they are used (including many so-called “self-priming” models,) after that most will not require priming unless a leak develops in the intake pipe.
+End-suction centrifugal pumps generally need to be primed the first time they are used (including many so-called “self-priming” models) after that most will not require priming.
 If the pump needs to be primed each time it is turned on this almost always means there is a tiny leak in the intake pipe.

 End-Suction Centrifugal pumps are designed to push water, not pull it.
 They are great for use as irrigation booster pumps.
-They are very good for pumping water from any source where the pump is level with, or below, the water level.
-But any time they need to actually suck the water up into the pump they perform much less efficiently.
-Therefore end-suction centrifugal pumps are not the best choice for drawing water from a water source that is more than a few feet lower than the pump.
+They are very good for pumping water from any source where the pump is installed level with, or below, the water level.
+But any time they need to draw the water up from a water source below the pump they perform much less efficiently.
+Therefore end-suction centrifugal pumps are not the best choice for pumping water from a water source that is more than a few feet lower than the pump.
 When sucking water up into the pump they must be installed as close to the water surface level as possible, which is often inconvenient, especially for locations where the water level may go up and down, like some lakes, rivers, creeks and ponds.
-Each pump is different, so check with the manufacturer to determine the maximum height the pump can be above the water surface.
-As a general rule guideline, they perform very poorly if they are more than 5 feet above the water surface.
-Just remember, end-suction centrifugal pumps are great for pushing water, but they suck at sucking it!
+Each pump is different, so check with the manufacturer to determine the maximum height the pump can be installed above the water surface.
+If you can’t ask the manufacturer you can use a maximum of 4 feet above the water surface as a general guideline.
+The higher the pump is above the water surface, the less efficient that pump is going to be.
+Here’s a stick in your head little saying to help you remember: end-suctions suck at sucking!

-Submersible centrifugal pumps are pumps that are installed completely underwater, including the motor.
-(Note that not all submersible pumps are centrifugal, displacement pumps are often used for hand-operated pumps and pumps for heavy fluids like oil.)
-A centrifugal submersible pump consists of an electric motor and pump combined in a single unit.
-Typically the pump will be shaped like a long narrow cylinder so that it can fit down inside of a well casing.
-Although most submersible pumps are designed to be installed in a well, many can also be lowered into a lake or stream provided the water is deep enough.
-Some (not all!) may be installed sideways in shallower water.
-Another common installation method for lakes and rivers is to mount the submersible pump underwater to the side of a pier piling or a post.
-Some are attached to the bottom of a float.
 Submersible pumps don’t need to be primed since they are already under water.
 They also tend to be more energy efficient because they only push the water, they don’t need to suck water into them.
-Most submersible pumps must be installed in a special sleeve if they are not installed in a well, and sometimes they need a sleeve even when installed in a well.
+Most submersible pumps must be installed in a special sleeve if they are not installed in a well (with large diameter wells they sometimes need a sleeve even when installed in a well.)
 The sleeve forces water coming into the pump to flow over the surface of the pump motor to keep the motor cool.
-Without the sleeve the pump may over-heat.
+Without a sleeve the pump may over-heat.
 Because the power cord runs down to the pump through the water it is very important that it be protected from accidental damage.
 You wouldn’t want a boat tangled up in the cord or a snapping turtle or alligator to bite through it!

 Many submersible pumps are “multi-stage” pumps.
 This means they are actually several smaller centrifugal pumps stacked on top of each other to create higher flow, more water pressure, or a combination of both.

 A turbine pump is a centrifugal type pump mounted underwater and attached by a drive-shaft to a motor mounted above the water.
-The drive-shaft usually extends down the center of a large pipe.
-The water is pumped up this pipe and exits directly under the motor.
 Turbine pumps are comparable to submersible pumps in energy efficiency.
 They are used primarily for larger pump applications where the size of the motor would be difficult to fit in a submersible structure (ie; it wouldn’t fit in a well!)
 Often turbine pumps consist of multiple stages, each stage is essentially another pump stacked on top of the one below.
-It works like a train with multiple engines hitched together pulling it, each stage would be a engine.
+It works like a train with multiple engines hitched together pulling it, each stage would be an engine.
 Turbine pumps are typically the type of pumps you see on farms or municipal water district wells.
-When you see a huge motor mounted on its end and a pipe coming out sideways below the motor, that is most likely the motor for a turbine pump down below it in the well or tank.
+When you see a huge motor mounted on its end and a pipe coming out sideways below the motor, that is most likely the motor for a turbine pump located down below it in the well or a underground tank.
 A typical landscape use for a turbine pump would be in a large park or golf course where water is coming from lakes.
 The turbine pump is mounted in a large concrete vault with a pipe connecting the vault to the lake.
 The water flows by gravity from the lake through the pipe and into the vault.
-From there a turbine pump sends the water under pressure through pipes tot he irrigation system.
-Two or three different sized pumps are often placed side-by-side to handle different flow combinations.
+From there a turbine pump sends the water under pressure through pipes to the irrigation system.
+Two or three different sized turbine pumps are often placed side-by-side to handle different flow combinations.

 Like all pumps the jet needs an energy source.
 The jet is hydraulically powered by a stream of water diverted to it from the centrifugal pump.
-When the centrifugal pump starts running most of the water would go to the irrigation system, however some of the water output is diverted through a small pipe (called the “drive line”) to the jet.
+When the centrifugal pump starts running some of the water output is diverted into a small pipe (called the “drive line”) that goes down to the jet.
 This is the “drive water” that powers the jet.
 The jet is very simple and yet highly engineered for the exact shape and size of the water channels through it.
 The jet consists of two non-moving parts; a nozzle and a venturi, and it works using the venturi effect.
 At the jet the drive water is forced through a nozzle which massively increases the velocity of the drive water.
 This increase in velocity results in a water pressure decrease (Bernoulli’s principle.)
 As this high velocity water flows through the venturi a vacuum or suction results, which draws water from the well/river/pond into the venturi where it mixes with the drive water.
 At the exit of the venturi the pipe diameter increases greatly, which slows the water velocity back down.
-The decrease in velocity results in a rise in water pressure (Bernoulli’s principle again,) pushing the water back up toward the centrifugal pump.
+The decrease in velocity results in a rise in water pressure (Bernoulli’s principle again,) pushing the water up toward the centrifugal pump.
 Back at the centrifugal pump the process begins again with most of the water sent off to run the irrigation system, but some is again diverted back down the drive line to power the jet.

 Note that the exact sizes of the centrifugal pump, nozzle in the jet, and the venturi are very critical for efficient operation of a jet pump.
 It is important that you have exactly the right size combination to match the performance requirements of your irrigation system so that the irrigation will work properly and the pump will be energy efficient.

-A floating pump is simply a pump that is attached to the bottom of a float.
-Most use a submersible pump that is suspended below the float, although some use a turbine, end-suction centrifugal, or jet pump mounted on top of the float.
+A floating pump is simply any type of pump that is attached to a float.
+Most floating pumps use a submersible pump that is suspended in the water below the float, although there is no reason you couldn’t use a turbine, end-suction centrifugal, or jet pump mounted on top of the float.
 The float is anchored in a lake, pond, or river.
 A flexible tube or pipe is used to take the water from the pump to the irrigation system.

 End-suction centrifugal and jet pumps should have a foot valve installed on the intake pipe.
-(Submersible and turbine pumps don’t need a separate foot valve, there generally is not an intake pipe to install it on even if you wanted to.)
+(Submersible and turbine pumps don’t need a separate foot valve as it is usually built in to the pump.)
 A foot valve is a simple check valve that holds water in the intake pipe when the pump is turned off, so the pump maintains it’s prime.
 Generally the foot valve is installed on the beginning of the intake pipe, where the water is sucked into the pipe.
 Most of the pros suggest that you install a foot valve on your intake pipe, even for self-priming pumps that have built-in check valves in the pump.
 (Obviously if the pump manufacturer specifically states that you should not use a foot valve, don’t install one!)
 Most foot valves have a built in screen as part of the foot valve.
 While sufficient for most well water, the built in screen is not a big enough screen for protecting your pump if you are pumping from rivers, pond, or lakes where the water has any amount of debris.
 See the section “Pump Intake Screens” below.

 Pump Intake Screens:

 If you are pumping from a lake, pond, or river you need an intake screen of some type to keep sticks, moss, algae blooms, fish, amphibians, crustaceans, and especially rocks (yes, rocks!) out of your pump.
-Not just the little screen on the foot valve, consider it a back-up screen, what you need is a big, ugly, get-the-job-done intake screen!
+The little screen found on many foot valves is not good enough, consider that a back-up screen.
+What you need is a big, ugly, get-the-job-done intake screen!
 Even if you think you have the cleanest water in the world you still need something.
-There are numerous types and styles of intake screens available, some are self-cleaning.
+There are numerous types and styles of intake screens available, some are even self-cleaning.
+Even “self-cleaning” units periodically need a manual cleaning.
 None are totally free from the need for periodic maintenance.
-Servicing the screens is an unavoidable part of having a pump in a river, pond or lake.
+Servicing the screens is an unavoidable part of having a pump in a river, pond, or lake.
 Ponds with lots of algae or moss can be really tough on intake screens.
 The fibers of the algae and moss tend to wrap themselves around the wire screen material which makes removing them from the screen very difficult.
 You need a much larger screen in those situations and most likely one that is self-cleaning as well.
 Ask your local pump dealer for recommendations for your area, or search online for “intake screen.”